 Teaching empathy to infants

 Infants can learn about empathy within their first year of life, beginning with their interactions with parents and caregivers.
-When parents and caregivers show love towards infants, the baby will learn what love is and how to respond to love.
+When parents and caregivers show love towards infants, they learn what love is and how to respond to love.
 Loving relationships also help children develop trust, empathy, compassion, and self-confidence.

 You can start by speaking in a soft and comforting voice with the babies in your care.
 These are the beginning stages of helping babies learn and experience empathy.
 But it doesn’t stop there.
 You can also provide infants with responsive care.